 Summer is coming and we can all look forward to long evening walks, some fun at the beach or maybe even a dog friendly holiday with your best friend at your side.
 Summer isn’t without it’s dangers for dogs though, we all know the risks of leaving our pooch in the car in hot weather and I’m confident that no-one reading this would ever do that, but there are others and today I thought I’d blog about some of the more common ones and hopefully give you a few pointers on what to look out for and what action to take.

-Grass seeds start to become more prevalent from late spring through to the end of summer and these innocuous looking seeds can cause untold discomfort and pain for our dogs and can result in an expensive visit to the vet.
-They can attach themselves in between the toes or under the elbows then puncture the skin and work their way into the flesh, or enter the ear canal and make their way down to the eardrum or lodge in the nose.
+Grass seeds start to become more prevalent from late spring through to the end of summer and these innocuous looking seeds can cause untold discomfort and pain for our dogs and might result in an expensive visit to the vet.
+They often attach themselves in between the toes or under the elbows then puncture the skin and work their way into the flesh, sometimes they enter the ear canal and make their way down to the eardrum or one might lodge in your dog’s nose.
 Signs to look out for in your dog include obsessive licking of their paws, rubbing their ears and shaking their heads in pain.

 Get into the habit of thoroughly checking your pooch for the presence of grass seeds after every summer walk, especially if they have been running and playing in long grass, something that I try to discourage Maya and Lucia from doing!